 Supporting strategies that provide Americans access to the financial products and educational tools they need to change their lives.

-The Financial Capability Innovation Fund, managed by the Center for Financial Services Innovation (CFSI), supports promising nonprofit-led projects designed to help consumers better manage their finances and achieve financial prosperity.
-Specifically, the Fund focuses on projects that spur positive behavior change and measurable outcomes for low-income, and underserved consumers.
-Examples of these results are: improved credit scores, increased savings, or avoidance of unnecessary transaction fees.
+The Financial Capability Innovation Fund, managed by the Center for Financial Services Innovation (CFSI), supported promising nonprofit-led projects designed to help consumers better manage their finances and achieve financial prosperity.
+Specifically, the Fund focused on projects that spur positive behavioral change and measurable outcomes for low-income, and financially underserved consumers.
+Examples of the result include improved credit scores, increased savings, or avoidance of unnecessary transaction fees.

 Through a competitive request for proposals process, CFSI selected five cutting-edge projects to receive $1.5 million total in grant support.
-These projects promote financial capability by leveraging technology, applying behavioral economics concepts, and closely combining relevant, timely, actionable, and ongoing strategies with access to high-quality financial products and services.
+These projects promoted financial capability by leveraging technology; applying behavioral economics concepts; and closely combining relevant, timely, actionable, and ongoing strategies with access to high-quality financial products and services.

-The grantees of the Financial Capability Innovation Fund are:
+The grantees of the Financial Capability Innovation Fund were:

 CFSI selected these five projects from among 246 applications totaling more than $67 million in requests.
 Organizations from more than 44 states responded to the request for proposals that CFSI released in September 2010.

-CFSI is serious about program evaluation and ensuring that the Financial Capability Innovation Fund contributes to building a knowledge base about what works to promote financial capability.
-Toward that end, nationally-renowned researchers are evaluating each of these innovative programs to see what really works to promote financial capability.
-The research partners include the following organizations: Innovations for Poverty Action (Yale University); the Center for Financial Security (University of Wisconsin-Madison); the Center for Community Capital (University of North Carolina-Chapel Hill); and the César E. Chávez Institute (San Francisco State University).
+CFSI is serious about program evaluation and ensuring that the Financial Capability Innovation Fund contributed to building a knowledge base about what works to help consumers improve their financial health.
+Toward that end, nationally renowned researchers evaluated each of these innovative programs to see what really works to promote financial capability.
+The research partners included the following organizations: Innovations for Poverty Action; the Center for Financial Security (University of Wisconsin-Madison); the Center for Community Capital (University of North Carolina-Chapel Hill); and the César E. Chávez Institute (San Francisco State University).

-CFSI is also providing several forms of non-financial support to ensure the success of the selected projects including strategic advice and guidance, technical assistance, visibility, peer-learning opportunities such as our Financial Capability Innovators Development Lab, and an unparalleled network in the financial services industry.
+CFSI also provided several forms of non-financial support to ensure the success of the selected projects including strategic guidance, technical assistance, visibility, peer-learning opportunities such as our Financial Capability Innovators Development Lab, and access to an unparalleled network in the financial services industry.